 And, yes, there will be puppets.

 We also know what The Boys‘ spinoff’s college student union and dorm rooms will look like.
 Gen V‘s setting is looking pretty clean… for now.
-What out for blood fights in the dining hall, though.

 Gen V‘s Connections Within The Boys Universe